 Table E-2 below summarizes the County's capacity to meet its Regional Housing Needs Allocation, in total and by income level.
-The Adequate Sites Inventory demonstrates capacity for:
+The Sites Inventory and Rezoning Program demonstrate capacity for:

-- 385 units on vacant single-family zoned sites, all in the above moderate-income category. - 262 units on vacant multifamily zoned sites, with 183 units in the above moderate-income category, and the remainder in the moderate and lower-income categories. - 1,299 units on non-vacant, redevelopable multifamily zoned sites, most of which have been rezoned for residential development since the last Housing Element, with roughly half the units in the above moderate-income category, and the remainder distributed across the moderate, low, and very low-income categories. - 641 units produced by projects already approved, entitled, or significantly progressed in the approval process, with the bulk of the units in the lower-income categories. - 355 projected ADUs, divided across income categories according to the UC Berkeley/ABAG methodology described on page E-7. - 176 SB 9 units, all in the moderate and above moderate-income categories.
+- 383 units on vacant single-family zoned sites, all in the above moderate-income category (single family home construction has begun on 7 of these sites). - 98 units on vacant multifamily zoned sites, with 27 units in the above moderate-income category, and the remainder in the moderate and lower-income categories. - 1,011 units on non-vacant, redevelopable multifamily zoned sites, most of which have been rezoned for multifamily residential development since the last Housing Element, with the units evenly distributed across the above moderate, moderate, low, and very lowincome categories. - 641 units that will be produced by projects already approved, entitled, significantly progressed in the approval process, and/or already under construction, with the bulk of the units in the lower-income categories. - 240 projected ADUs, divided across income categories based on unit size and comparable rents, informed by the UC Berkeley/ABAG methodology described on page E-7. - 2,477 units on sites proposed for rezoning to higher density residential uses.